 Change the search path in the Xcode project with the configuration settings file

-In such cases, if you set the search path directly to the project file, you will have to change the search path to match your own settings each time you pull the project file from Git.
-Conversely, when you commit, you have to remind yourself not to include the project file.
+In such cases, if you set the search path directly to the project file, you must change the search path to match your settings each time you pull the project file from Git.
+Conversely, when you commit, you must remind yourself not to include the project file.

 TOC